Lap dog: Pomeranian

 Pomeranians are the fluffiest of lap dogs, have a double coat and tend to be a friendly, one-person dog.
 The Pomeranian has a shedding non-hypoallergenic coat with black, white, black & tan, red, blue, orange, brown and gray colors.
 The Pomeranian is named after the Pomerania region in Central Europe, split between Germany and Poland.

 Miniature Pinscher

 The Miniature Pinscher, min pin for short, is a small breed of dog originating from Germany.
 The breed's earliest ancestors may have included the German Pinscher mixed with Italian greyhounds and dachshunds.

 Shih Tzu

 Shih Tzu (singular and plural) is one of oldest breeds the roots of which trace back to Tibet and China where they were bred to resemble lions.
-They ideally range from 9–16 lbs and are considered an ideal lap dog for an out-going family.
+They ideally range from 9–16 lbs.

 Extinct breeds

-The Russian Lapdog and the Mexican Lapdog were not breeds in the modern sense, but were types of small dogs from Russia and Mexico respectively.
+The Russian lapdog and the Mexican lapdog were types of small dogs from Russia and Mexico respectively.
 The immature Mexican Lapdog could be as small as a golden hamster.
 During the 19th century it was fashionable to mount immature specimens to look like adults, giving a false impression of adult size: